sharonsahadevan/elk-logspout/README.md

-# Elastic stack (ELK) on Docker
+# Elastic stack (ELK) on Docker with Logspout

-Run the latest version of the [Elastic stack](https://www.elastic.co/elk-stack) with Docker and Docker Compose.
+Run the latest version of the [Elastic stack](https://www.elastic.co/elk-stack) with Docker and Docker Compose with logspout.

-It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.
+It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana. especially this stack will give you the ability to manage Docker logs in Elasticsearch.

 Based on the official Docker images from Elastic: